Cyrilange/sol-launch/README.md

 3-once you are login you can see your campaign that you invested ( for investors ) , and for tyhe creator youc an see the monney you have and how many people they did ionvest

+( i will merge html and js with the library react as the change of page is very fast with react )